 Expat entrepreneurs often find that starting a business is much less tedious than searching for a traditional job in Colombia.
 Entering the Colombian job market is often quite difficult for expats, though some knowledge of Spanish will make the process easier.
 Securing employment before arrival is uncommon.

 Obtaining the necessary visas can be a lengthy and frustrating process as well.
-If a company wants to hire an expat, they will need to submit a document detailing the employment offer.
-They will also have to explain why they aren’t hiring a Colombian for the position.
+If a company wants to hire an expat, it will need to submit a document detailing the employment offer.
+It must also explain why it isn't hiring a Colombian for the position.
 Smaller companies may be reluctant to sponsor an expat's visa.

 Job market in Colombia

 Due to the increase in tourism in the country and an increasing emphasis on locals learning English, a great many expats in Colombia work as English-language teachers.
 These jobs are plentiful and are relatively easy to secure for native speakers.
 Teachers can work in government-sponsored programmes, in language schools, or they can give private lessons.
 The pay tends to be relatively low, though.
 Many expats start off teaching in an effort to make connections and adjust to Colombian culture in a more relaxed environment.

 Other positions can be found in industries such as information technology, mining, construction and tourism.
 Expat job markets are primarily centred in Bogotá and Medellín, but expats can find jobs nationwide.

 It can be challenging to find a job before arriving in Colombia.
 Colombians value face-to-face contact and prefer meeting prospective employees in person before making hiring decisions.
 However, expats can begin the process from home by making contacts via social media, professional networking sites and expat groups or forums.